CRICMIND.AI

 Why This Match Matters

 IPL 2026 does not ease you in gently — it throws you straight into one of the tournament's most lopsided and fiercely contested rivalries.
 Match 2 of the season pits the five-time champions Mumbai Indians against the three-time winners Kolkata Knight Riders at the iconic Wankhede Stadium on March 29, and the stakes couldn't feel higher this early.
-Under the captaincy of Hardik Pandya, MI arrive carrying a blistering four-win streak from their last five outings, a 59.8% all-time win rate, and the psychological weight of having beaten KKR in their most recent head-to-head encounter.
+Under the captaincy of Shubman Gill, MI arrive carrying a blistering four-win streak from their last five outings, a 59.8% all-time win rate, and the psychological weight of having beaten KKR in their most recent head-to-head encounter.
 Ajinkya Rahane leads a KKR side that has won four of their last five games, yet every data point — venue, history, squad depth — tilts decisively toward the home side.
 This is the match that sets the psychological tone for both camps for the weeks to come.

 Key Battle: Jasprit Bumrah vs Sunil Narine